jonahdm/CasinoPlusPlus/README.md

 # CasinoPlusPlus
 CasinoPlusPlus is my way of becomming more familiar with C++ by developing simple casino games.
-Games are run in-terminal, with confirmed execution via Visual Studio Code run in Windows.
+Games are run text-based, with confirmed execution in Windows.

 ## Current Features

 ### Main.cpp
-Configured to execute a terminal-based game loop, where the user is given their choice of game with three computer players.
+Configured to execute a text-based game loop, where the user is given their choice of game with three computer players.

 ### Games.h and Cards.h
 The building blocks for games of chance.
 Currently only supports BlackJack (With dealer standing on soft 17, and splits not available).